The Edinburgh Festival Fringe welcomes a vast array of performers and styles, which means that getting out and promoting your show can seem daunting.

-Fringe Connect is our online platform where Fringe participants can meet and attend events focused on the arts sector.
-In addition to being a great place to chat with fellow artists (and potential new collaborators), many of the events will offer advice on how best to market your show.
+Fringe Connect is our online platform where Fringe artists can meet and attend events focused on the arts sector.
+In addition to being a great place to chat with fellow artists (and potential new collaborators), many of the events offer advice on how best to market your show.

 Send us your video / image content

-We’re always on the lookout for eye-catching image and video content to use in our own marketing imagery.
-The Fringe Society’s role is to promote the Fringe as a whole rather than your specific show, though we do credit any pictures or video we use (so people will still see your show’s name attached).
+We’re always on the lookout for eye-catching image and video content to use in our own marketing.
+The Fringe Society’s role is to promote the Fringe as a whole rather than any specific show, though we do credit any pictures or video we use (so people will still see your show’s name attached if we use it).

 If you have any pictures or videos you’d be happy for us to use in this way, please send them to [email protected].